FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 With simultaneous changes, following things happen
  #.
 The logs of both repositories will be different
  #.
 The repositories have diverged
- #. hg push fails, in such a scenario
+ #. 'hg push' fails, in such a scenario

 Don't take the advice given by mercurial.
 Using the -f would be disastrous.
-We will leave out a discussion of that, for this course.
+We will leave out a discussion on that, for this course.

 ..
 L22